anisotropy/eslint-plugin-stratified-design/docs/rules/stratified-imports.md

  ┗ .stratified.json
 ```

-The above json file tells us:
+The above JSON file indicates the following:

-- `layerA` file/folder is the highest level layer.
+- The `layerA` file/folder at the highest level.
-- `layerB` file/folder is a lower-level layer then `layerA` and a abstract barrier.
-(For the 'abstract barrier,' refer to '[Grokking Simplicity](https://grokkingsimplicity.com).')
+- The `layerB` file/folder is a lower-level layer than `layerA` and serves as an abstract barrier.
+(For the concept of 'abstract barrier,' refer to '[Grokking Simplicity](https://grokkingsimplicity.com).')
-- `nodeModuleC` is a **installed module**(node module) and a lower level layer then `layerB`.
-(Not registered node modules are regard to be the lowest layers.)
+- `nodeModuleC` is an **installed module** (node module) and is at a lower level than `layerB`.
+(Unregistered node modules are considered to be the lowest layers.)
-- `layerD` file/folder and `layerE` file/folder are same level layers and the lowest level layer.
+- The `layerD` file/folder and the `layerE` file/folder are at the same level and represent the lowest level layers.

-Consider that the `.stratified.json` in `layerE` folder is as follows:
+Consider that the `.stratified.json` in the `layerE` folder is as follows:

 ```json
 [["index", "entry"], ["layerEA"]]
 ```

-Higher level layers than `layerE` can import `./layerE` and `./layer/entry` as follows:
+Higher-level layers than `layerE` can import `./layerE` and `./layer/entry` as follows:

 ```js
 import { func } from "./layerE";